Epping, New South Wales: History

 The Wallumettagal Aboriginal tribe lived in the area between the Lane Cove River and Parramatta River.
 In 1792, Governor Arthur Phillip began the granting of parcels of lands to marines, and the area was referred to on Phillip's maps as the Field of Mars, Mars being the Roman god of war.
 It contained the area of what is now Epping, along with the surrounding suburbs of Ryde and Marsfield.

 Epping railway station was opened on 17 September 1886, originally named "Field of Mars", and quickly renamed to "Carlingford" on 5 April 1887.
 The Post Office was opened on 16 October 1889, originally named "East Carlingford".

 In 1899 the suburb name of Epping was adopted following the suggestion by a local landowner William Midson (1849–1924), after a town near Epping Forest in Essex, where his father was born.
 At this time, the names of the post office and the railway station were both changed to Epping.
 The land from the Field of Mars was broken up into farms and orchards, and after World War II it started to convert to residential use.
 Areas which had previously been reserved as part of the green belt scheme became available in 1948.

+The post-war period saw suburban development as Sydney’s population grew, with many people moving to the outer suburbs.
+The extension of the railway line from Sydney to Epping in the 1950s played a key role in connecting the suburb to the city, encouraging more people to settle there.
+It evolved into a more suburbanised, diverse community.
+The area became increasingly attractive to professionals due to its convenient public transport links, proximity to employment centres and schools.

 The Seven Network had its headquarters and television production studios in Epping until 2009.
-The site is now occupied by residential apartments.
+The site is now Meriton Epping Park residential complex.

 Until 2016, parts of Epping were under three different councils: Hornsby Shire, City of Ryde and City of Parramatta.
 A 2015 review of local government boundaries recommended that all of Epping be amalgamated into the City of Parramatta, and this became effective on 12 May 2016.

+On 26 May 2019, a new metro station along the North West Rail Link was opened in Epping.